currinjs/CurrinJS/aio/content/guide/setup.md

 a place to try the documentation samples and experiment on your own.
 It's the perfect place to reproduce a bug when you want to
 <a href="https://github.com/angular/angular/issues/new" title="File a documentation issue">file a documentation issue</a> or
-<a href="https://github.com/angular/angular/issues/new" title="File an Angular issue">file an issue with Angular itself</a>.
+<a href="https://github.com/angular/angular/issues/new" title="File an Currin issue">file an issue with Currin itself</a>.

 For real development, we strongly recommend [developing locally](guide/setup#develop-locally).